gmpalaganas/oclsnp/README.md

 - Built-in Environment not yet supported
     - This means you have still have to create an "Environment neuron" to simulate an environment
     - As an effect, input and output spike train not yet supported
-- Tested upto input with 46592 neurons and 262656 rules
+- Tested upto input with 2752 neurons and 4032 rules
-- Features not implemented
-    - GUI

 Dependencies